p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 To solve the problem from number 1a, I use command `cut`, so I can get the information only from the third `:` until the fourth `:`, because there are no other `:` after the third one, the information that will be printed according to the syslog.log file is from the log type until the username, and that's the exactly information that problem number 1a want to be printed.

 **b.
 Show All Error Messages With The Number Of Occurrences**

+In number 1B, we need to show all the error messages with the number of occurances
 ```
 cat syslog.log|grep ERROR|cut -d ":" -f4|cut -d "(" -f1|sort|uniq -c
 ```